samnzay/Kubernetes-for-DevOps/Memo.md

 - So, `if you want to add a Master Server`, you `just get a new bare server`, you install the master processes on it, and then ```add it to the kubernetes cluster```.

-- The same way, `if you need two Worker Nodes`, you get pair servers, you install all the worker node processes like Container runtime, kubelet and Kube-Proxy on it and add them to the Kubernetes cluster.
+- The same way, `if you need two Worker Nodes`, you get pair servers, you install all the worker node processes like Container runtime, Kubelet and Kube-Proxy on it and add them to the Kubernetes cluster.
 That's it!.

 - In this way, you can infinitely icrease the power and resources of your kubernetes cluster, as replication complexity and its resource demand increases.

+---

+# Minikube & Kubectl